caseydriscoll/prism/readme.md

 > `grunt`

-5) Activate plugin, activating Posts-to-Posts dependency at the same time.
+5) Activate plugin, activating [Posts-to-Posts](https://wordpress.org/plugins/posts-to-posts/) dependency at the same time.

 > `wp plugin install posts-to-posts --activate`

 > `wp plugin activate prism`

-## Installing Sample Data
+### Installing Sample Data

 Load sample data by activating any of the 'Data' plugins.
-On activation the plugin will load sample data
+When activated the plugin will load sample data into the database

+> `wp plugin activate prism/prism-data-movies`

+## Development

-## Loading
+### Loading

 Run ./tools/reset to init the database and init with sample data with `wp plugin activate prism/prism-data-movies`

-A model of the plugin with sample data can be found at <http://prism.patch.party>